A biographically inspired look at ideas, projects and other research from engineer-designer Bret Victor.

 "Dynamic pictures will some day be the primary medium for visual art and visual explanations."

 The Dynamic Pictures stream builds on the ideas explored in Magic Ink (2006), arguing for better tools for authoring dynamic pictures, interactive visual media elements.

 On its surface DP is an argument for new tooling to enable artists to author dynamic artefacts.
-In his motivational essay (2011) Victor distinguishes dynamic pictures from static ones by the fact that dynamic pictures are input parametrisable: "A dynamic picture looks different in different scenarios."
+In his motivational essay (2011) Victor distinguishes dynamic pictures from static ones by the fact that dynamic pictures are input parameterisable: "A dynamic picture looks different in different scenarios."

 Dynamic pictures, including user interfaces of all kinds, enable understanding and visual explanations.
-In order to create dynamic pictures, designers today are not self-reliant, they cannot realise their own creations.
+In order to create dynamic pictures, designers today are not self-reliant, as they cannot realise their own creations.
 This is because the tooling to create dynamic media isn't there yet.